OleksijO/crud2/README.md

-Refacting of Simple CRUD, based on servlets and JDBC finished.
+Refactoring of Simple CRUD, based on servlets and JDBC finished.

 Now Simple CRUD 2 is Java web-app, based on SpringFramework, Hibernate and PrimeFaces.